Explosive found in bag at Pennsylvania airport, man arrested

 After an alert during security screening, the bag was examined and found hidden in the lining was a “circular compound” about three inches in diameter wrapped in a wax-like paper and clear plastic wrap.

-An FBI bomb technician X-rayed the compound and concluded that it contained a granular powder consistent with a commercial-grade firework” and “suspected to be a mixture of flash powder and the dark granules that are used in commercial-grade fireworks.”
+An FBI bomb technician X-rayed the compound and concluded that it contained a granular powder “consistent with a commercial grade firework” and “suspected to be a mixture of flash powder and the dark granulars that are used in commercial grade fireworks.”

 Attached was a “quick fuse” similar to a candle wick — apparently part of the original manufacture of the compound — as well as a “hobby fuse” that burns more slowly and appeared to have been added after the manufacture, authorities said.